 The Directors are responsible for the determination of the Company's investment policy and have overall responsibility for the Company's business activities.
 The Company and the Investment Manager have entered the Investment Management Agreement (as amended, supplemented or modified from time to time), pursuant to which the Investment Manager has been appointed as the Company's investment manager and has been delegated the authority and responsibility to manage the Company's investment portfolio.
-See notes 1 and 7 of the Consolidated Financial Statements.
+See note 1 "Organisation" and note 7 "Related Party Transactions" of the Consolidated Financial Statements for additional detail.